BenedictMonster/figma-react-tailwindcss-example/README.md

 $ yarn run build
 ```

-This will generate a `build/` directory containing the JavaScript bundle(s) for the plugin.
+This will generate a `dist/` directory containing the JavaScript bundles for the plugin.

 To watch for code changes and rebuild the plugin automatically: